profjere/269htmlexam/readme.md

 <h1>HTML/CSS Exam</h1>
 <h2>COMM 269: Web Design</h2>

+<b>Type the answers to question #1-10 on a Word Document.  #13 requires you to add a URL to the same Word document.</b>

 1)	What is the function of the <title> tag?

 2)	What are two advantages in keeping CSS rules in a separate file?